If there's one thing that I learned from marathon training, is that accountability and dedication are (some of the) keys to success.

 In the quest to finish 26.2, these things manifested themselves in a few ways - I trained with friends, tracked and charted my progress and told everyone I would run a marathon (which is different than planning to run one).

 It seemed to work - and I figure that I should adapt that philosophy and approach to shedding these 10 (or so) pounds.
-Mind you, I'm fully aware that losing 10 pounds is not nearly as impressive as running a marathon - although I might argue that in some way
+Mind you, I'm fully aware that losing 10 pounds is not nearly as impressive as running a marathon - although I might argue that in some ways and at some times it seems harder.

 I certainly don't plan to shout my efforts and progress (good or bad) from the mountain tops like I did with marathon training.
 I don't think you'll see a Facebook status update or Tweet about this subject (I hope).